akaFunk/BlinkyBar/Server/README.md

 -   **prograss_value** is a float value between 0 and 1.
 It can be used to display a loading bar while the an image is beeing processed or played.
 It is only valid if "progress_status" is either "processing" or "playing".

 -   **progress_msg** contains a more detailed message about what is currently happening, especially during the image processing.
 It is only valid if "progress_status" is either "processing" or "playing".

+-   **system_error_msg** may contain a system critical error message.
+If this string is not empty, the BlinkyBar will not function as expected and the message should be shown to the user.

 ### set_image